 While many parents allow children free reign of the Internet at home, there is a debate on the pros and cons of digital devices at school.
 Let’s take a look at some of the positives and negatives of electronic devices in the classroom for teacher and students.

-Cellphones and smart phones can offer parents a little more peace of mind when their children are at school.
-Parents know that in an emergency the student can contact them and vice a versa.
-In addition, more and more cellphones and smart phones contain GPS devices that can be tracked if necessary.
+- Peace of mind: Cellphones and smartphones can offer parents a little more peace of mind when their children are at school.
+Parents know that in an emergency the student can contact them and vice versa.
+In addition, more and more cellphones and smartphones contain GPS devices that can be tracked if necessary.

-Sure, we tend to think of kids listening to their pop, hip hop and rap music on digital devices, but we should remember that all music is available.
-This can give students access to classical, jazz, big band and early rock and roll.
+- Wide range of music available: Sure, we tend to think of kids listening to their pop, hip hop and rap music on digital devices, but we should remember that all music is available.
+This can give students access to classical, jazz, big band and early rock ‘n’ roll.
 Students can have the opportunity to compare and discuss the differences in these styles in a way that is familiar to them.

-There are concerns from the EPA about long term exposure to wireless devices and computer screens.
+- Harmful effects of digital devices: There are concerns from the EPA about long-term exposure to wireless devices and computer screens.
 While there is no direct evidence of harmful effects, the EPA would discourage too much exposure for students who have video screens in front of their faces or computers in their laps.
 If students frequently use these devices at home, additional exposure at school could be viewed as harmful.

-While schools can limit the availability of websites that can be viewed on their network, students may find links that have gotten through the system.
-There will also be times that students will not be accessing the internet through a monitored network.
+- Inappropriate materials: While schools can limit the availability of websites that can be viewed on their network, students may find links that slipped through the system.
+There will also be times that students will not be accessing the Internet through a monitored network.

-While some believe digital devices make for greater connections for students, there are those who believe too much time with digital devices provide a disconnect of students from face to face social activities, family communications and nature.
+- Provide a ‘dis-connect’: While some believe digital devices make for greater connections for students, there are those who believe too much time with digital devices provide a disconnect of students from face-to-face social activities, family communications and nature.
 Digital devices in the classroom would probably lead to an even greater such disconnection.